djmgit/SafariAlexa/README.md

 # SafariAlexa

-SafariAlexa is an Alexa skill focussed on tourism.
-The purpose of this skill is to help people to gather various information on different tourist places from Alexa.
+SafariAlexa is an Alexa skill focussed on tourism, primarily tourism in **India**.
+The purpose of this skill is to help people to gather various information on different tourist places (especially in India as of now)from Alexa.
 This skill will allow Alexa to answer queries like what is the location of a particulat spot, what is the best time of the year to visit that spot, what are the special attractions of that place, etc. Instead of searching all these information from various sources on the Internet, users can simply ask their queries to Alexa and Alexa will answer them.

 ## How to use the skill
 The **invocation phrase** for this skill is **go safari**.
 So in order to use this skill preceed all your queries with the phrase go safari.
 For example:

+**ask go safari to name some places to visit in maharashtra**

+or

 **ask go safari what is the location of manali**